dequelabs/cauldron/CONTRIBUTING.md

 * Changing or removing a class name
 * Changing or removing a global variable (see `variables.css`)
-* Changing or removing a component variables
+* Changing or removing a component variable

 In addition, changing a css property may be a breaking change for the following: